 This will be the first time working behind the bench for the 28-year-old native of Kenmore, Ontario.

 Kadlik comes to the Marksmen after spending a season-and-a-half as a player/equipment manager with the Knoxville Ice Bears, and working more recently as the Pro Shop Manager at Biddeford Ice Arena in Maine.

 A Graduate of Nichols College, Kadlik got his start here as an Equipment Manager intern for the school after being the Men’s Ice Hockey Equipment Manager for two seasons.
 Following his time here, Kadlik worked as Colgate University’s Equipment Manager.

 The 26-year-old’s hobbies include hockey and golf.
 He has an American Bulldog/Jack Russell mix named Nelly whom made the trek with him to Fayetteville.

-Kyle Sherrill, LAT, ATC / Head Athletic Trainer
+Kyle Sherrill, Head Athletic Trainer